HatzumyG/-Dolce-Delizia/wp-content/plugins/hostinger/readme.txt

 - Improved internal services
 - Added links to hPanel in admin bar
-- Fixed hpanel redirect to subdomain
+- Fixed hPanel redirect to subdomain

 2.1.8 (2024-03-29)